 - 14.1 The Association acknowledges the requirement to maximise income collection in order to generate as much income as possible via interest receipts. - 14.2 Where external funding for projects is made available to the Association, all grant claims must be submitted timeously in order to ensure receipt of funds prior to payment (where allowed) or as soon as possible (in line with grant offer conditions) after payment has been made. - 14.3 Rental income payments are the main source of revenue income for the Association and operational procedures shall be reviewed regularly in order to monitor their effectiveness.
-A monthly report on rental information shall be prepared by the Housing Services Manager and submitted to the Housing Management Sub-committee. - 14.4 Factoring account invoices shall be issued, on a quarterly basis, in accordance with the Factoring Policy and a monthly report to be determined by the Housing Services Manager. - 14.5 All other sums due and outstanding to the Association shall be summarised within the quarterly management accounts.
+A monthly report on rental information shall be prepared by the HSM and submitted to the Housing Management Sub-committee. - 14.4 Factoring account invoices shall be issued, on a quarterly basis, in accordance with the Factoring Policy and a monthly report to be determined by the HSM. - 14.5 All other sums due and outstanding to the Association shall be summarised within the quarterly management accounts.
 Such sums shall include rent and factoring arrears, insurance claims outstanding and outstanding chargeable repairs and improvement works for owners. - 14.6 Procedures relating to rents and other income generating areas shall incorporate information on debtor control including the basis for monitoring and reporting sums due. - 14.7 All amounts considered irrecoverable must be formally reported to and approved by the Housing Management Sub-committee before write off.
 This also includes rent advance write offs. - 14.8 Write offs should take place annually, in March, following the year end being closed.

-- 14.9 Responsibility for debtors control within the Association is as follows: - (i) Rent arrears and service charges Housing Services Manager - (ii) Factoring arrears Housing Services Manager - (iii) Insurance claims outstanding Housing Services Manager and Technical Services Manager - (iv) Re-chargeable repairs Technical Services Manager - (v) Wider role claims outstanding Housing Services Manager - (vi) All other sums due Finance Agent/Manager, Finance Officer and Finance Assistant
+- 14.9 Responsibility for debtors control within the Association is as follows:

+- Rent arrears and service charges HSM

+- Factoring arrears HSM

+- Insurance claims outstanding HSM and RAMM

+- Re-chargeable repairs RAMM

+- Wider role claims outstanding HSM

+- All other sums due CA, Finance Officer and Finance Assistant